 2019 PhD in Physics.
 Alaa studied light-matter interactions with orbital angular momentum in quantum dots.
 She is now an assistant professor at King Abdulaziz University in Audi Arabia.

 2019 PhD in Physics.
 Brian used transient thermoreflectance to measure thermal transport dynamics in nanostructures.
-He is now a postdoctoral researcher at the National Renewable Energy Laboratory (NREL) in Golden, Colorado.
+He is now a Physics Instructor at Kalamazoo Valley Community College.

 2019 BS in Physics.
 Abi built an experiment for phase-resolved imaging of propagating laser speckle, and her work was published in Physical Review Letters.
 She is currently a Physicist at Peraton.

 2019 PhD in Physics.
 Geoff built and comissioned our original 2D spectroscopy experiment, and did our first measurements on perovskite films.
-He is currently a postdoc at the University of Washington.
+He is currently an Assistant Professor at Univerity of maryland Baltimore County.

 2020 BA in Biological Sciences and French.
 Maria built microscopes for studying few-layer materials, including our Raman setup.